dansingjulia/neofs-testcases/docs/storage-node-configuration.md

 | `level`   | `string` | `info`        | Logging level.<br/>Possible values:  `debug`, `info`, `warn`, `error`, `dpanic`, `panic`, `fatal` |

 # `contracts` section
-Contains override values for NeoFS side-chain contract hashes.
+Contains override values for FrostFS side-chain contract hashes.
 Most of the time contract hashes are fetched from the NNS contract, so this section can be omitted.

 ```yaml